-Ming Ding (Chinese: 丁明) is an assistant professor in the department of emergency medicine at University of North Carolina at Chapel Hill.
-She is an epidemiologist, and her research focuses on nutrition and cardiovascular epidemiology integrating lifestyle, genetics, and method development.
-She has a strong interest in epidemiological methods and biostatistics.
+Ming Ding (Chinese: 丁明) is a tenure-track assistant professor in the department of emergency medicine at University of North Carolina at Chapel Hill.
+I am a cardiovascular (CVD) epidemiologist, and my research focuses on prevention and prediction of CVD integrating lifestyle factors, multi-omics data, and methods development.
+I have a strong interest in epidemiological methods.
+My CV can be found here.

 EDUCATION